enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     ::
-    A convenient decorator to animate a generator that performs an animation.
+    A convenient decorator to animate a generator performing an animation.

         The `delay` parameter specifies the delay (in milliseconds) between calls to the decorated function.
 If `ui` is True, then a simple UI for the